ihslimn/jet-forms-generate-from-posts-query/README.md

+Requires JetEngine plugin to work.
+Compatible with JetEngine Forms and JetFormBuilder

 Specify the query ID, property to get values from, and property to get labels from: https://prnt.sc/20xajrc
 (if you are using Posts Query and you do not need to use calculated value, you may just set the query ID)